veena444/Selenium-TestScenario-Collection/README.md

-Handling different scenarios in Selenium 4.x
+Collection of different automation scenarios in Selenium 4.x